 Cement Quality Control in the Laboratory

-The cement plant laboratory ensures excellence of the end product by conducting cement quality control inspections at every production phase.
-Analyses are conducted on stone (G), raw meal (H), clinker (S) and cement.
-Chemical analyses and physical tests of the cement are performed by specialized technicians using all equipment and measurement devices as required by Canadian and American Standards.
+The cement plant laboratory ensures excellence of the final product by conducting cement quality control inspections at every production stage.
+Analyzes are conducted on stone (G), raw meal (H), clinker (S) and cement.
+Chemical analyzes and physical tests of the cement are performed by specialized technicians using all equipment and measurement devices as required by Canadian and American Standards.

 - In Canada (CSA – Canadian Standards Association)

 - A3000 compendium, CSA A3001 for Portland cement.

 - A3000 compendium, CSA A3001 for blended hydraulic cement.

 - A3000 compendium, CSA A3002 for masonry cement.

 - In the United States (ASTM – American Society for Testing and Materials International and AASHTO – American Association of State Highway and Transportation Officials)

 - ASTM C150 ASTM standards for Portland cements.

 - ASTM C91 ASTM standards for Masonry cements.